+[Editor’s note: As of the November 2025 meeting, the content of the update to this document is not yet agreed.]

 Summary

 This Recommendation provides the technical and operational characteristics, and criteria for protecting the radiolocation and radionavigation radars operating in the 13.75-14 GHz band.
-It contains a detailed description of the predominant shipborne radiolocation radar in the band, plus a tabular set of characteristics of all the known shipborne, airborne and ground-based radars operating in the band.
+It contains a detailed description and characteristics of airborne, shipborne and ground radiolocation radars in the frequency band.

 The ITU Radiocommunication Assembly,